Blazemeter/taurus/site/dat/docs/Locust.md

     def about(self):
         self.client.get("/about/")

-class WebsiteUser(HttpLocust):
+class WebsiteUser(HttpUser):
-    task_set = WebsiteTasks
+    tasks = [WebsiteTasks]
     wait_time = between(0.100, 1.500)
 ```

-For files generation we use syntax of Locust 0.13+.
-Latest supported version is 0.13.5.
+For files generation we use syntax of Locust 1.0+.
+Latest supported version is 1.0.3.

 ## Requests Scenario